thomashustache/platform/README.md

 ## 4. Monitoring training with Tensorboard

+- During training, it is possible to monitor different logs, that will help us understanding the learning process (and also detect some bugs).
+- Please, enter the command: ```tensorboard --logdir results/logs/[EXPERIENCE_NAME] ``` where EXPERIENCE_NAME has to be replaced with the one you chose previously.
+- First, we can monitor the evolution of the average reward obtained per episodes over training steps, the number of environment steps done over training steps, the ratio of action chosen

 ## 5. Results
 At the end of each loop of the QPAMDP alogirthm, I recorded the current policy and saved the video as a gif.
 Here is the learned policy after only one loop of training (which consists of several thousands of parameters updates per agent).